 At its simplest, a push nut is a washer with teeth, its alternate name is a lock washer.
 A push nut saves time and cost by simply sliding the product onto the shaft which allows for the teeth/tabs to bite onto the shaft with no need for threads.
 Once located, the teeth/tabs bite into the shaft locking the washer into place, producing a secure fixing.

 Most push nuts are made from spring steel.
 Aluminium, bronze, stainless steel and plastic are also options, depending on the application.
-They can also have a zinc plated or enamelled coating and can be finished using passivation for corrosion protection.
+For steel different coatings are used to provide corrosion protection.

 The push nut needs to be of a higher strength material than the tube or shaft’s material: if it’s lower strength than the shaft, the washer’s teeth won’t bite in.